Chygos/Kaggle/Melbourne Housing Price/README.md

 <a href="https://www.kaggle.com/anthonypino/melbourne-housing-market">Melbourne Housing Market</a>

-<b> This notebook contains an anaysis and estimate of the price a property in sold in Melbourne.</b>
+<b> This notebook contains an analysis and the estimation of the price a property will be sold in Melbourne.</b>
 <p>The dataset (34,857 rows) contains 19 likely predictors of selling price of a property.</p>